neuralmagic/deepsparse/docs/use-cases/README.md

 - **Engine** is the lowest-level API that enables you to compile a model and run inference on raw input tensors.

 - **Pipeline** is the default DeepSparse API.
-Similar to Hugging Face Pipelines, it wraps Engine with pre-processing and post-processing steps, allowing you to make requests on raw data and receive post-processed predictions.
+Similar to Hugging Face Pipelines, it wraps Engine with task-specific pre-processing and post-processing steps, allowing you to make requests on raw data and receive post-processed predictions.

 - **Server** is a REST API wrapper around Pipelines built on FastAPI and Uvicorn.
 It enables you to start a model serving endpoint running DeepSparse with a single CLI.